go-air/pal/doc/pal.md

 #### Role in Applications

-The relation between mems and target language under analysis is unspecified in gPal, in order to allow more flexible usage.
+The relation between mems and target language under analysis is unspecified in pal, in order to allow more flexible usage.
 However, here we give some possible use cases.

 In a classial Anderson style analysis, Mems correspond to program variables